Comhaltas Ceoltóirí Éireann

 Comhaltas Ceoltóirí Éireann (/ga/; meaning "Society of the musicians of Ireland") is the primary Irish organisation dedicated to the promotion of the music, song, dance and the language of Ireland.
 The organisation was founded in 1951 and has promoted Irish music and culture among the Irish people and the Irish diaspora.

-Its current Director General is Senator Labhrás Ó Murchú.
-Today it has more than 400 branches worldwide, in Ireland, the United Kingdom, the United States of America, Canada, Mexico, France, Spain, Germany, Hungary, Luxembourg, Russia, Australia and New Zealand.
+Its current Ardstiúrthóir (Director General) is Labhrás Ó Murchú and its Uachtarán (president) is Attracta Ní Bhrádaigh.
+It has more than 400 branches worldwide with tens of thousands of members, in Ireland, the United Kingdom, the United States of America, Canada, Mexico, France, Spain, Germany, Hungary, Luxembourg, Russia, Australia and New Zealand.

 History

-Comhaltas was founded in 1951 in Mullingar, County Westmeath by a group of traditional pipers who felt that the Irish musical tradition was in decline; it was initially named Cumann Ceoltóirí na hÉireann, changing to its present name in 1952.
+Comhaltas was founded in 1951 in Mullingar, County Westmeath by a group of traditional musicians and other Gaelic culture advocates from around Ireland, seeking to improve the standing of traditional Irish music, dance and language in Ireland.
+The first Fleadh Cheoil was held in Mullingar in 1951.
+The organisation was initially named Cumann Ceoltóirí na hÉireann, changing to its present name in 1952.

 Comhaltas around the World

 Great Britain

 Six years after the creation of Comhaltas Ceoltóirí Éireann, in 1957, Comhaltas na Breataine or Comhaltas in Britain was established.
 The first branch outside of Ireland was based in Glasgow where a many Irish immigrants settled during the 50s and 60s.
 As of 2024, it now hosts over 24 branches across England, Scotland and Wales.